thebracket/ArdanUltimateRustFoundations/day1/hour3/vectors.md

 1. Create a `Box`.
 A box is a pointer to the heap.
 Boxes are *smart* pointers - they will automatically dispose of their contents when they cease to exist.
 No memory leaks!
 2. Inside the box---in heap memory---your `User` structures are created in an array.
 3. `into_vec` transforms the array into a vector.
 Since the memory is already on the heap, this is more-or-less instantaneous.
+Rust is a *move by default* language---so the data is moved, not copied.

 Let's take a look at how `Vec` is implemented.
 In Visual Studio Code, you can click a `Vec` and press `F12` to open its definition.
 The definition code looks like this: